-It is the responsibility of the Principal to ensure that all student fees collected are in compliance with the Fee Schedule and applicable financial policies and procedures.
+It is the responsibility of the Chief Executive Officer(s) to ensure that all student fees collected are in compliance with the Fee Schedule and applicable financial policies and procedures.

 Fees must be received and deposited in a timely manner.